2008 Skierlik shooting

-The 2008 Skierlik shooting occurred on 14 January 2008, when Johan Nel, an 18-year-old Afrikaner, opened fire in Skierlik, killing 4 people, including a 3-month-old baby, and injuring 8 people in a racially motivated attack.
-Skierlik was an informal settlement in North West, South Africa, or slum; every victim of the shooting was black.
-The perpetrator shouted racial expletives during the shooting.
-He was eventually arrested after attempting to seek refuge at a nearby farm.
+On 14 January 2008, a mass shooting took place in Skierlik, an informal settlement in North West, South Africa.
+Four people, including a 3-month-old baby, were killed and eight others were injured in a racially motivated attack targeting black people.
+The perpetrator 18-year-old Johan Nel, shouted racial expletives during the shooting and was eventually arrested after attempting to seek refuge at a nearby farm.

 Nel believed that white people were "under attack"; he was noted to have an interest in farm attacks.
 At the time of the shooting, he was awaiting sentencing for a 2003 shooting of a man; the sentencing had been delayed since he was a minor.
 The attack received much press interest and fueled the debate on reconciliation in South Africa.
 Following the attack, in November 2008, he was sentenced to 4 life sentences and 68 years in prison.

 Background

 Skierlik (sometimes incorrectly spelled Skielik) is an informal settlement and squatter camp, or slum, near Swartruggens in the Kgetleng Local Municipality in North West, South Africa.
 Such slums are common in South Africa due to historical distribution of land being unequal between races.
 Farming areas in Swartruggens and neighboring areas are overwhelmingly white.